Disaster Relief Program

 As leaders in our communities, we believe it is our duty to help our neighbors recover from disastrous events.
 To ensure funds are readily available, we offer our Members a Disaster Relief Program (DRP).
 This program provides advances, priced below regular CIP interest rates, to our Members.
 These advances help finance the recovery efforts of projects located in federal declared disaster areas within FHLB Dallas' five-state District of Arkansas, Louisiana, Mississippi, New Mexico, and Texas.
 These DRP advances may be used to fund construction or renovations to residential or commercial properties, community facilities, as well as the replacement of equipment, inventory, or personal property.

-In response to severe storms and flooding that occurred in the Rio Grande Valley in June, the Federal Home Loan Bank of Dallas (Bank) has made available its Disaster Relief Program (DRP), a low-cost advance program, to assist recovery efforts in the affected area.
-Additionally, affected residents are eligible for the Bank’s Disaster Rebuilding Assistance Program, a new grant program designed to support households in the Bank’s member communities that have been declared disaster areas by the Federal Emergency Management Agency (FEMA).
+In response to severe storms and continuing flooding in Arkansas that began on May 21, 2019, FHLB Dallas has made available its Disaster Relief Program (DRP), a low-cost advance program, to assist recovery efforts in Arkansas.
+Additionally, affected residents are eligible for the Bank’s Disaster Rebuilding Assistance Program, a grant program designed to support households in the Bank’s member communities that have been declared disaster areas eligible for individual assistance by the Federal Emergency Management Agency (FEMA).

 About the Disaster Relief Program